CFSworks/wavebird-reversing/03_complex_signals_and_fourier/README.md

 If all you know is the position of the moon, how do you find the position of the sun?
-Simple: Take enough samples of the moon's position over a long enough timespan and average them together - all of the periodic components (the Earth orbit and moon oribt) will cancel each other out and whatever remains is the fixed position of the sun!
+Simple: Take enough samples of the moon's position over a long enough timespan and average them together - all of the periodic components (the Earth orbit and moon oribt) will cancel themselves out and whatever remains is the fixed position of the sun!

 ![Cue the sun!](img/solarsystem_sun.gif)